nshejwalkar/mini-minecraft/README.txt

 Neel:
 fog in lambert shader
-sound effects for walking, standing in water, submerged in water, inside lava. and background music
+sound effects for walking, standing in water, submerged in water, inside lava. and background music restructured the multithreading code greyscale image as height map color image file as height map